Site Overlay

 Athletic trainers work in various settings, including schools, hospitals, sports teams, and fitness centers.

-They play a crucial role in ensuring the health and well-being of athletes and promoting safe and active lifestyles.
+They play a crucial role in ensuring athletes’ health and well-being and in promoting safe, active lifestyles.

 Injury Prevention